-Table 29 Minimum levels for target illuminance level and target daylight factor for each country in residential buildings.
+Table 29 Minimum levels for each country's target illuminance level and daylight factor in residential buildings.

 Nation Target illuminance level Target daylight factor (DT)

 Denmark 200 lux 1.4%

 Sweden 120 lux 1.0%

-Norway 200 lux 1.6%
+Norway 120 lux 1.0%

-Finland 150 lux 1.1%
+Finland 120 lux 1.0%

-Iceland 150 lux 1.3
+Iceland 150 lux 1.3%

-It is accepted that one apartment or ≤5% of the apartments in a building project only reaches 80% of the mandatory level if it can be documented by a daylight expert (minimum 3 years' experience with daylight simulations) that no further reasonable improvements can be done in the floor plan, exterior architectural elements, window sizes and glazing, interior and exterior colouring, and material changes.
+It is accepted that one apartment or \leq 5% of the apartments in a building project only reaches 80% of the mandatory level if it can be documented by a daylight expert (minimum 3 years' experience with daylight simulations) that no further reasonable improvements can be done in the floor plan, exterior architectural elements, window sizes and glazing, interior and exterior colouring, and material changes.